viaacode/sip-specification/3_core-concepts.md

 Consider a digitised newspaper edition with 10 pages.
 Each page is digitised separately as a TIFF file and a JPEG file, resulting in 20 digital reproductions.
 Finally, OCR is applied to each TIFF file, resulting in yet another 10 ALTO XML files (containing the textual representation of each newspaper page).
-Using the concepts defined above, it is possible to approach this example from two perspectives: either we view the newspaper edition as a whole as the IE, or we view each separate newspaper page as a separate IE.
+Using the concepts defined above, we view the newspaper edition as a whole as the IE.

-Using the [Newspaper Content Profile]({{ site.baseurl }}{% link docs/diginstroom/sip/1.0/profiles/newspaper.md %}), we have one IE (i.e. the newspaper edition) and we can discern between three representations of that IE: a high-resolution representation containing the TIFF files for e.g. reproduction, a low-resolution representation containing the JPEG files for e.g. browse copies on the web and a textual representation containing the ALTO XML files for e.g. searching through the actual textual content of the newspaper pages.
+We have one IE (i.e. the newspaper edition) and we can discern between three representations of that IE: a high-resolution representation containing the TIFF files for e.g. reproduction, a low-resolution representation containing the JPEG files for e.g. browse copies on the web and a textual representation containing the ALTO XML files for e.g. searching through the actual textual content of the newspaper pages.

 <figure class="mx-auto">
   <img src="../../../../../assets/images_spec/newspaper_situation_1.png" alt="Newspaper example" />